shanole/ScribbleBoard.Solution/README.md

 }
 ```

-6. Replace `YOUR-PASSWORD` with password you selected when installing MySQLWorkbench.
+6. Replace `<YOUR-PASSWORD?` with password you selected when installing MySQLWorkbench.
+7. Replace `<YOUR-SECRET-KEY-HERE>` with your secret key.
+Using HSA 256 encryption, your secret key should be at least 32 characters long.
-7. In the root directory, run `dotnet ef database update`
+8. In the root directory, run `dotnet ef database update`
-8. In the root directory, run `dotnet ef database restore`
+9. In the root directory, run `dotnet ef database restore`

 </details>